Skip to content

 If you’re ready to make the switch to an electric car, here are some tips to steer you in the right direction when looking for leasing deals:

-Pay as much as you can afford upfront while saving enough to cover the monthly payments, and remember to factor in running costs like charging and insurance
+Make sure that you can afford the initial rental payment and the monthly lease rental payments.
+Remember to factor in running costs like charging and insurance

 • Choose the right electric car